keamncube/keamncube.github.io/Projects.md

   <!-- replace with the date of publication -->
   <p>Publish Date</p>
   <!-- replace with your text -->
-  <p align="justify"> This study estimates and contrasts the impact of macroprudential and financial inclusion policies.Our results suggest that macroprudential
-policy is working as intended as it is associated with increases in interest rates on unsecured lending rates, decreases in short-term secured and mortgage lending rates.  </p>
+  <p align="justify"> This study estimates and contrasts the impact of macroprudential and financial inclusion policies.
+The results suggest that macroprudential policy is working as intended as it is associated with increases in interest rates on unsecured lending rates, decreases in short-term secured and mortgage lending rates.  </p>

   </div>